Tropical Tortoises

 Recommended housing for Tropical Tortoises

-All tortoises housed in the UK need permanent access to a heatlamp both indoors and outdoors.
+All tortoises housed in the UK need permanent access to a heat-lamps both indoors and outdoors.
 This is particularly important for tropical species who do not cope well with temperatures below 20 degrees Celsius.
-Any outdoor set-up in more temperate environments must take this fact into account and provide a high enough background all of the time.
+Any outdoor set-up in more temperate environments must take this fact into account and provide a high enough background temperature and humidity all of the time.

 Indoor Tortoise Tables set-ups are ideal as a back-up plan for tropical tortoises incase your outdoor set-up has an issue or if your tortoise needs to recover from an illness or be separated from the group for awhile.

-A greenhouse-style run is essential fro keeping Tropical tortoises outside.
+Natural Ground Tortoise Houses with greenhouse-style Natural Ground Tortoise Runs are essential for keeping Tropical tortoises outside in the UK.
 After that the balance between air-flow and keeping the humidity high enough is important.
-The. versatility of our Natural Ground Houses with their Greenhouse-style runs is ideal.
-They have a top section that slopes down from the front-edge of the Hide-house roof much like a large cold frame that is the full width of the house and covers the run completely.
-The top sits on solid wood walls that are just high enough so the tortoises can't see through them but at the sides have triangular windows to allow the run to be draught-proof in cold weather.
+The Natural Ground Tortoise Houses have a top section that slopes down from the front-edge of the house roof, much like a large cold frame that is the full width of the house and covers the run completely.
+The top sits on solid wood walls that are just high enough so the tortoises can't see through them.
+At the sides, they have triangular windows to allow the run to be draught-proof in cold weather.
 In warmer weather the roof can be propped open to allow a better air-flow or completely removed when closer to 25 degrees Celsius in summer.
-Regardless the tortoises have the ground material they need that can be kept as damp or dry as they prefer with a good variety within the hide and outside area.
-A extra heatlamp can be hung in the covered run to maintain a high enough background temperature in winter, particularly for tortoises that don't hibernate.
+Regardless, the tortoises have the ground material they need, that can be kept as damp or dry as they prefer.
+A good variety of temperature and humidity within the house and outside area is recommended.
+An extra heat-lamp can be hung in the covered run to maintain a high enough background temperature in winter and cooler months, particularly for tortoises that don't hibernate.

 The size of a set-up is important to keep stress levels to a minimum.
-It goes without saying that giving your tortoises as much space as possible is ideal however as guideline these are our minimum space recommendations for different Tropical tortoise species;
+It goes without saying that giving your tortoises as much space as possible is ideal, however as a guideline these are our minimum space recommendations for different Tropical tortoise species;

-A Large Natural Ground house would be suitable for Redfoot, Yellowfoo or 1-2 Indian and Radiated stars.
+A Large Natural Ground Tortoise House would be suitable for Redfoot, Yellowfoot or 1-2 Indian and Radiated stars.

-A higher wall-height of 40cm can be requested for adult Redfoot, Yellow-foot and Indian stars whereas Radiated stars can get longer so 50cm walls may be required.
-An Extra-Tall Natural Ground house is appropriate for these species who can easily see over and 30 cm high wall to keep stress levels down.
+A higher wall-height of 40cm can be requested for adult Redfoot, Yellow-foot and Indian stars.
+Whereas Radiated stars can get longer so 50cm walls may be required.
+An Extra-Tall Natural Ground house is appropriate for these species who can easily see over a 30 cm high wall, to keep stress levels down.

-An Extra-Large Natural Ground House may be more appropriate for a large group of tortoises, being suitable for up to six Redfoot, Yellow-foot, Indian stars or Radiated star tortoises with all three heatlamps fitted to ensure that they can all bask effectively at the same time.
+An Extra-Large Natural Ground Tortoise House may be more appropriate for a large group of tortoises, being suitable for up to six Redfoot, Yellow-foot, Indian or Radiated star tortoises with all three heat-lamps fitted to ensure that they can all bask effectively at the same time.

 Please discuss any particular requests, options or adaptations you would like via our contact form or Contact us directly on 01890 818584 or email us at cosytortoises@btinternet.com.

-Please see the Natural Ground House page for details.
+Please see the Natural Ground Tortoise House and Natural Ground Tortoise Runs pages for details.